cjacker/opensource-toolchain-stm32/README.md

 make
 ```

-The target file 'gd32f470zgt6.elf' will be generated in `build` dir.
+The target files 'gd32f470zgt6.elf / bin / hex' will be generated in `build` dir.

 ## STM32 Cube/HAL